What is low code? Definition, use cases, and benefits

 The history of code is itself a history of abstraction: every programming language is a more human-readable version of binary code.
 What’s unreadable to us now, like FORTRAN, was a big step toward readability back in the day.
 As Nacho Iacovino, developer advocate at Clerk, wrote in a guest post for us, even modern options like React are “a low(er)-code option, compared with the alternative of vanilla JavaScript which would take many more lines of code to achieve the same results.”

 In the same way, low code is another step toward readability and up the ladder of abstraction.
-Viewed this way, low code isn’t a departure from history so much as it is a continuation.
+Viewed this way, low code isn’t a departure from history—it’s a continuation.

 Low code will add, not disrupt